Recoskie/Fl64/docs/Examples.md

   <br /><br />

-  We only include B-part when sizing up the parts into a calculation to calculate a number per part.
+  We only include B-part when sizing up the parts into a calculation to calculate an number per part.
 To learn how to use the B-part to line up numbers, see the previous section on the square calculation: <a href="#square">Link</a>.

   <br /><br />